codelibs/fess-docs/en/11.0/install/upgrade.rst

 ---------------------

 Check and merge settings in fess_config.properties, and then start Fess.
-To upgrade configuration data, execute migration process on Upgrade page.
+To restore data, upload .fess_basic_config and .fess_user bulk files on Backup page.
-For more details, see Upgrade of Administration Guide.